University of Leicester

 STAFF — J L Fiadeiro B.Sc.
 (U Lisbon 1985), Ph.D.
 (T U Lisbon 1989), Agg (U Lisbon 1998), FBCS, CITP

-Head of Department and Professor of Software Science and Engineering
+Professor of Software Science and Engineering

-F24 Computer Science Building
+F24 Ken Edwards Building

 University of Leicester,